DeepChainAI/deepchain-docs/README.md

-# Polygon Knowledge Layer
+# Limitless Knowledge Layer

-Welcome to the Polygon Knowledge Layer.
+This text updates the original README to indicate that the documentation is under development and includes an overview of the new sections related to LimitlessLedger and DeepChain.

-These docs use [the Material theme for MkDocs](https://squidfunk.github.io/mkdocs-material/).
-Our goal is to establish a high-quality, curated, and comprehensive "source of truth" for Polygon's technology.
+These docs use the Material theme for MkDocs.

+Our goal is to provide a high-quality, comprehensive, and user-friendly source of truth for LimitlessLedger's technology, including our innovative AI-powered rollup solution, DeepChain.

-This includes sections on:
+- This documentation includes sections on:
+- DeepChain Overview

-- Polygon CDK
+- LimitlessLedger CDK Integration
-- Polygon zkEVM
+- zkEVM
-- Polygon PoS
-- Polygon Miden
-- Developer tools
+- Developer Tools
+- Running Locally

 ## Run locally